FrostyX/fedora-magazine/2021-march.md

 ## Gemini clients
-Have you ever wondered what would internet browsing experience would be if World Wide Web went an entirely different route and didn't adopt CSS and client-side scripting?
+Have you ever wondered what would internet browsing experience be if World Wide Web went an entirely different route and didn't adopt CSS and client-side scripting?
 [Gemini][gemini] is a modern alternative to the HTTPS protocol albeit it doesn't aim to replace